⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 In Porridge / Oats

-A pinch of ground cardamom in morning oats adds flavour and helps settle early-morning nausea before eating.
+A pinch of ground cardamom in morning oats adds flavour and can help settle early-morning nausea before your first meal.

 ⅛ tsp powder · Per bowl